Oredev 2012 - Day 2

 Henrik Kniberg – Lean from the Trenches

 Henrik’s talk was a case study of introducing lean processes at the Swedish Police.
-It was very interesting, but is kind of hard to summarize, so I’ll keep it short.
+It was an interesting session, but hard to summarize, so I’ll keep it short.

 Henrik and his team introduced incremental delivery.
-Optimizing for flow instead of resource utilization (using a traffic jam analogy), features were only accepted if they had customer value, if they were estimated (they only used small, medium and large as estimation values) and if there were room for acceptance tests.
+Optimizing for flow instead of resource utilization (using a traffic jam analogy), features were only accepted if they had customer value, were estimated (they only used small, medium and large as estimates) and if there were room for acceptance tests.

 Henrik talked about so many things.
 It was all very interesting, but I think that it’s better that you watch the video, since I wouldn’t do it justice by extracting small bits from it.
 Instead, I’ll wrap it up with Henrik’s most critical factors for project success: co-location, incremental delivery and user involvement.